JochimM/Delfi-PQ_FDIR/README.md

 - Again for the sake of simplicity, it was decided to only work with characters as the type of the data.

-- To access the memory, it was decided to only access part of the RAM.
+- To access the memory, it was decided to only access part of the SRAM.
 For the scope of this project, this was sufficient.
 To access other parts of the memory, more experience would be required with assembler.

 - Due to time constraints, flipping of a bit is done in a random fashion in the Arduino script.
 In a later stage, it would be adviced to choose the location of the bit to be flipped, in order to investigate what location of a bit flip causes more problems.